Best Houston Festivals and Parades for Families

 1700 Hermann Park Drive, Houston, TX 77004; 713-524-5876

 The Hermann Park Conservancy Kite Festival is an exciting annual event in the heart of Houston, Texas.
-Held in the iconic Hermann Park, this festival brings together kite enthusiasts from around the region for a day of fun and festivities!
-Every year, participants gather to display their own colorful creations or choose from a variety of kites available for purchase onsite.
+Held in the iconic Hermann Park, this festival brings kite enthusiasts from around the region for a day of fun and festivities!
+Every year, participants gather to display their colorful creations or choose from various kites available for purchase onsite.

 The Hermann Park Conservancy Kite Festival began as part of the centennial celebrations in 2014 and was so popular that it has become an annual family event.
 The festival brings thousands of kite flyers to Hermann Park to enjoy a day of friendly kite-flying, arts and crafts, live music, DJs, student performances, food vendors, additional kids’ activities, and more.
 We are planning to resume this tradition in 2022. – hermannpark.org